JayDaYoungan

 Javorius Tykies Scott (July 15, 1998 – July 27, 2022), known professionally as JayDaYoungan, was an American rapper and singer.
 He was best known for his 2019 single "23 Island", which received double platinum certification by the Recording Industry Association of America (RIAA).
 After signing with Atlantic Records, the song was included on both his debut commercial mixtape Misunderstood (2019) and debut studio album, Baby23 (2020)—both of which entered the top 50 of the Billboard 200.
 His second and third commercial mixtapes, Endless Pain (2019) and 23 Is Back (2021), were released before his death on July 27, 2022, when he was fatally shot by five unknown assailants.

 Early life

 Javorius Scott was born on July 15, 1998, in Bogalusa, Louisiana.
-Growing up, he listened to Boosie Badazz, Gucci Mane, and Chief Keef.
+Growing up, he listened to Boosie Badazz, Lil Wayne, and Chief Keef.
 Scott played on his high school’s basketball team and wanted to go to the NBA, but was eventually kicked off the team due to poor grades.
 He dropped out in his senior year to pursue a career in rapping.